 Where the study of matter...matters!

 The Department of Chemistry and Biochemistry offers a program leading to the B.S. degree with a major in chemistry and a choice of four emphases, each of which requires courses in calculus, physics, and certain core courses in chemistry.

 - Emphases 1 (Chemistry)* and 2 (Biochemistry)* are intended for students planning to pursue advanced degrees in chemistry or biochemistry, or who are planning careers as professional chemists or biochemists.
 Also, with the proper electives, either emphasis 1 or 2 would be appropriate for students interested in forensic science.

-- Emphases 2 (Secondary Teaching) and 3 (Environmental Science Teaching) are designed to prepare students for careers in teaching at the junior and senior high school levels.
-See teacher certification in chemistry.
+- Emphases 3 (Secondary Teaching) is designed to prepare students for careers in teaching at the junior and senior high school levels.
+See Educator Licensure - Chemistry.

 - Emphasis 4 (Chemistry for Pre-Professional Students) is designed for students intending to use training in chemistry as a preparation for professional school.

 An honors program is available for outstanding students.

 The department also offers a minor in chemistry as well as several courses which can be used by non-majors toward fulfilling the science area requirement in the university’s general education program.